EXTERIOR PAINT PREPERATION TIPS

 Exterior Paint Preparation Steps For Owners

 You can help our exterior preparation work go quickly and smoothly by possibly doing some preparation of your own!
-The following is a helpful checklist, to ensure your home’s exterior is ready for work needed to be carried out, the reason for this is that if the access to our working areas is easier then the overall pricing becomes much less.
+The following is a helpful checklist, to ensure your home’s exterior is ready for needed work to be carried out, the reason for this is that if the access to our working areas is more accessible, then the overall pricing becomes much less.

 Trim back landscaping to allow us close access to exterior walls and trim.